titon/toolkit/readme.md

 * `Breadcrumbs` - Styles for bread crumb navigation trails
 * `Button` - Styles for generic cross-browser compatible buttons
 * `ButtonGroup` - Allows for the grouping of multiple buttons into 1 visual styled button
-* `Dropdown` - Allows for togglable dropdown menus with support for nested menus
+* `Dropdown` - Allows for toggleable dropdown menus with support for nested menus
 * `Icon` - Allows for inline image sprites to be used at 12, 16, 24, 32, and 64 sizes
 * `Label` - Styles for inline tag labels
 * `Badge` - Styles for inline notification bubbles